OnOff-Automations/schedule_mode_ha/README.md

 ---
 ## Upcoming Featurs
- - Option to link each mode with a remote calendar
+ - Option to link each mode with a remote calendar - In progress
  - Auto delete automatic calendar event sensors after x days - In progress
  - In ConfigFlow, add more modes on yourself  - In progress
- - Ad ConfigFlow option for the No Tachanun sensor to always be turned off on Shabbos and Yom Tov  - In progress
+ - Add ConfigFlow option for the No Tachanun sensor to always be turned off on Shabbos and Yom Tov  - In progress
  - Option when Bris syncs with No Tachanun, No Tachanun should turn on from the Alos Till Chatzus  - In progress
  - Use time duration options to override the calendar event and turn off switches with duration time, have a swtich to override duration time